 Instead of simply stashing your wealth-building fund in savings account with a bank were there’s virtually no growth, take advantage of Tax-Free Savings Account and a Registered Retirement Plan (outside the bank) where your assets’ growth is either tax-free or tax-deferred.

 Sheltering your investments on a tax-free or tax-deferral vehicle boosts your assets’ compounded growth as you are not taxed every time your money grows from inside of these accounts.

 RRSP Calculator (Wealth Building Projection)

-Say for example if you’re someone who’s 25 years old and who’s making $250 bi-weekly contribution into a RRSP.
+Say for example if you’re someone who’s 25 years old and who’s making a $250 bi-weekly contribution into an RRSP.